szoutwp/articles/31. TailwindCSS and Variables/README.md

 );
 ```

-This will wrap all of our pages in the class `root` and `overflow-hidden`, CSS class from TailwindCSS.
+This will wrap all of our pages in the class `root` and `overflow-hidden` CSS class from TailwindCSS.

 ## tailwind.config.js